 SWOBX specifically is a moderate allocation fund—one that currently holds a roughly 60/40 split between stocks and bonds/cash.

-Managers Zifan Tang, Patrick Kwok, and Drew Hayes achieve their blends not with individual stocks and bonds, but with a small collection of Schwab funds.
-At the moment, roughly half of assets are invested in U.S. equities, another 10% are in international equities, Meanwhile, virtually all of its bond holdings come from SWAGX, meaning you’re getting exposure to U.S. government bonds, investment-grade corporate debt, MBSes, and SWAGX’s other holdings.
+Managers Zifan Tang and Patrick Kwok achieve their blends not with individual stocks and bonds, but with a small collection of Schwab funds.
+At the moment, roughly half of SWOBX’s assets are invested in U.S. equities, while another 10% are in international equities, Meanwhile, virtually all of its bond holdings come from Schwab U.S. Aggregate Bond Index Fund, meaning you’re getting exposure to U.S. government bonds, investment-grade corporate debt, MBSes, and SWAGX’s other holdings.

 Allocation funds like Schwab Balanced are an ultra-simple way to get stock and bond coverage in the click of a button.
 Indeed, if you wanted, this Schwab retirement fund could act as your entire portfolio—but only if its stock/bond allocations make sense for achieving your financial goals.
 SWOBX alone might be too conservative for most investors; if that’s the case for you, it might make more sense as part of a more broadly diversified holdings set.